ACannamela/Realms/Omnibus.md

 ## 2.2: Code of Conduct ## {#code-of-conduct}

 Anyone can report harassment or abuse.
-If someone’s behavior towards you has violated your rights as a participant, or if you witness the same happening to someone else, immediately report the incident to the EH.
+If someone's behavior towards you has violated your rights as a participant, or if you witness the same happening to someone else, immediately report the incident to the EH.